-Scenario 1: You are doing this work mostly for the pay cheque.
-Your main goal is to earn money to pay the rent, support your family, or fund your personal interests outside of work.
-You prefer that your work not interfere with your personal life.
-Loyalty to your employer is low and you change jobs frequently as you seek higher pay.
-Your work provides for the basic necessities in life.
+- You work to finance the necessities of life: pay the rent, support your family, or fund your hobbies.
+You don’t want your work to interfere with your personal life.
+Loyalty to your employer is low and you’ve changed jobs often as you seek higher pay.

-Scenario 2: You are focused on moving up the corporate ladder.
-Receiving promotions, assuming new responsibilities, and gaining greater power and prestige, are your driving forces.
-Things like job titles, academic achievement, professional designations, recognition from others, and an impressive resume, mean a lot to you.
-You also like the social standing that comes from a successful career.
+- You are focused on building your career.
+Receiving promotions, assuming new responsibilities, and gaining greater prestige, are driving forces for you.
+Job titles, academic achievement, professional designations, recognition from others, and an impressive resume, mean a lot to you.

-Scenario 3: You love what you do and if you could afford it, you would work for little or no pay.
-Even if you won the lottery and had complete financial independence, you would still continue to do this job.
-For the most part, your motivators are intrinsic.
+- You love what you do and if you could afford it, you would work for little or no pay.
+Even if you had financial independence, you would continue to do this job.
+Your motivators are intrinsic.
 You see higher meaning in your work and feel like you are contributing to the greater good.
-Generally, there is less of a distinction between your day job and your personal life.

 Where do you fall?
 1, 2 or 3?

 According to Dr. Amy Wrzesniewski, associate professor of organizational behaviour at Yale University, if you fall into #1, your work is a “job.”

 If #2 describes your relationship with work, you are in a “career.”